Mahesh-Gontla/my-jenkins-lab-1/README.md

 # my-jenkins-lab-1
-jenkins first task by me
+jenkins first task by me for Executing shell trigger in jenkins